 China Trade Fairs for Supplements & Health Products

 Visiting a couple of fairs can be a wise choice before you decide to engage in the Chinese market.
 It’s a great opportunity to understand the Chinese market and to meet with professionals who’ve been in the market for years.

 Below I’ve listed some of the biggest trade fairs for supplement products in China.

 CIHIE (China International Nutrition & Health Industry)

-CIHIE is a big trade show that focuses on a number of product categories, including nutrition and health food, healthcare products, beauty and slimming products and sugar free products, among others.
+CIHIE is a big trade show that focuses on many product categories, including nutrition and health food, healthcare products, beauty, and slimming products and sugar free products, among others.